mssandes/TuningTools/readme.md

 # Cores

 There are two cores that can be used for tuning the discriminators.
-The available cores are defined during the compile time, you can compile only one of them to have a faster compilation (and use less disk space).
+The available cores are defined during the compile time, you can compile only one of them to have a faster compilation (and less disk space usage).
 The flags available when compiling with `buildthis.sh` are the following:

 - `--with-tuningtool-fastnet` (default): Uses an adapted version of the [FastNet](https://github.com/rctorres/fastnet);
 - `--with-tuningtool-exmachina`: Install [ExMachina](https://github.com/Tiamaty/ExMachina) as its core;